StudioCompanion/climate-agency/README.md

 yarn install
 ```

-##### After these steps, you are now ready to run the project locally.
-To do that:
+##### After these steps, you are now ready to run the project locally 🚀

-1. Run in your terminal
+1. In your terminal, run:

 ```
 yarn dev